byungminsa/QA/Staffing.md

 <img src =https://raw.githubusercontent.com/byungminsa/QA/master/images/Screen%20Shot%202015-02-13%20at%201.13.11%20PM.png>

 <h3>Follow up </h3>
+Once it has been submitted, the resource manager and requester may need to look at available resources and company needs before allocating the resource.
+The requester may need to go back and forth for a bit before getting the resources needed.

+<h3>Final approval</h3>
-Once it has been submitted, it's always a good idea to follow up with the resource manager.
+Once it has been allocated, the ticket will be closed with the appropriate comments.